 Midnight Oil, Radio Birdman, AC/DC - they all cut their teeth playing to the assembled tribes that merged together at the end of the working week to dance, and drink, and party.
 Chrissie Amphlett raged, The Models pouted, and INXS strutted week in, week out in darkened rooms nestled far away from the looming city.

 As the years went on, the scene changed.
 Weekend warriors found their new battleground in the form of the electric Melbourne skyline, leaving behind empty band rooms and slowing the suburban heartbeat.

 Like any good movement, the voice may be muffled but the heartbeat remains.
-The growing demand for a local alternative night out with the same coveted artists, DJs, and late night vibes without the astronomic costs involved with a night in the city led to the inception of Urban Spread.
+The growing demand for a local alternative night out with the same coveted artists without the astronomic costs involved with a night in the city led to the inception of Urban Spread.

-Each month Urban Spread will bring the biggest names in Australian rock, indie, alt rock, hardcore, punk, blues & roots, hip-hop and just about anything else you can think of to the Village Green Hotel, Chelsea Heights Hotel, Plaza Tavern, York on Lilydale and Pelly Bar.
+This Summer Urban Spread will bring the biggest names in Australian rock, indie, alt rock, hardcore, punk, blues & roots, hip-hop and just about anything else you can think of to Geelong, Frankston, Mulgrave and Chelsea Heights and any other local hide out.

 With solid line-ups each month, and a strict no dickheads policy, Urban Spread presented by the TAC brings live music back where it should - at the local.